2/4/2020

 Bill Brown

-So maybe I'll start on that and Chris can jump in here.
-Yeah, we ended the year as you mentioned, just over one this past year, the backlog was up 5% on a funded basis.
+So maybe I'll start on that, and Chris can jump in here.
+Yeah, we ended the year, as you mentioned, just over one this past year.
+The backlog was up 5% on a funded basis.
 That was sort of a good progress on a 10% revenue growth year.
-You know, as we get into next year, we do anticipate Book2Bill being somewhat above one.
+You know, as we get into next year, we do anticipate book-to-bill being somewhat above one.
 It should be above one across the segments.
-You know, we have, it's a little bit early in the year to kind of call the ball in that it's hard to predict when orders happen.
-But yeah, we do expect a north of one Book2Bill.
+You know, we have – it's a little bit early in the year to kind of call the ball on that.
+It's hard to predict when orders happen.
+But, yeah, we do expect a north of one book-to-bill.
 We do see an international, you know, to have some growth outlook for us.
 We believe 20 will have a little bit more runway.
-It'll start to accelerate maybe in 21 and 22 because we've got a lot of opportunities on the international market.
-So we do see bookings to be pretty, you know, pretty healthy through the course of calendar 20 if the market holds as we expect it would.
-We don't really give sort of guides at that level down to the segments, but I think you'll see across all the segments, some healthy trends, good pipeline.
+It will start to accelerate maybe in 21 and 22 because we've got a lot of opportunities on the international market.
+So we do see bookings to be pretty healthy through the course of calendar 20 if the market holds as we expect it would.
+We don't really give sort of guidance at that level down to the segments, but I think you'll see across all the segments some healthy trends, good pipeline.
 Chris mentioned a $66 billion pipeline across the company, and it's pretty robust across the franchise.
-As I just look at our space and airborne systems business, you know, that business, their pipeline was up about 10% over the six months from close to the end of the year.
+As I just look at our space and airborne systems business, you know, that business, their pipeline was up about 10%. over the six months from close to the end of the year.
 So, you know, the opportunities are coming quickly.
-Our BMP activity is very, very high.
-So we think the outlook is going to be pretty good over the course of calendar 20 on both bookings and revenue.
+Our BNP activity is very, very high.
+So we think the outlook's going to be pretty good over the course of calendar 20 on both bookings and revenue.

 speaker

-Yeah, I'll just chime in and say, you know, as we look forward to 2020, we'll clearly target well over 1.0 book to bill.
+Yeah, I'll just chime in and say, you know, as we look forward to 2020, we'll clearly target well over a 1.0 book to bill.
 You know, I look at IMS and some of the opportunities.
 I mentioned the Paragon program for ISR.
 Clearly, there's a couple other international countries that are interested in a derivative of that capability.
 So I think that's going to give us some international opportunities.
 We look across the globe.
-We see most of the opportunities, as we've talked about before, in the Asia Pacific region and the Mideast, and I think some of those countries and opportunities have been pretty well publicized.
-Electro-Optical, you know, that's a 50-50 business between domestic and international as an example.
+We see most of the opportunities, as we've talked about before, in the Asia-Pacific region and the Mideast.
+And I think some of those countries and opportunities have been pretty well publicized.
+Electro-optical, you know, that's a 50-50 business between domestic and international as an example.
 A lot of the work we're doing in EW and the TR3 program for the F-35, F-18, F-16, those both have domestic and international opportunities as well, including tactical radios.
-And I mentioned in my prepared remarks, even Mission Networks, with the work in India is going quite well, and there's another country or two that are interested in that capability.
+And I mentioned in my prepared remarks even mission networks with the work in India is going quite well, and there's another country or two that are interested in that capability.
 So good pipeline, a lot of follow-on, a lot of opportunities, and we'll keep you updated as we make progress throughout the year.

 speaker